Protect Your Trip »

 - #3View all Photos#3 in Tallahassee21.4 miles to city centerParks and Gardens, Hiking, RecreationTYPE2 hours to Half DayTIME TO SPEND21.4 miles to city centerParks and Gardens, Hiking, RecreationTYPE2 hours to Half DayTIME TO SPEND

 Although Tallahassee sits more inland compared to other popular vacation destinations in Florida, this capital city has plenty of wildlife and scenic landscapes to offer visitors.
 Case in point: the St. Marks National Wildlife Refuge.
-Located just 23 miles south of Tallahassee, St. Marks National Wildlife Refuge is a must for anyone looking to spot some indigenous animals.
+Located just 23 miles south of Tallahassee, St. Marks National Wildlife Refuge is a must-visit for anyone looking to spot some indigenous animals.

 - #6View all Photos#6 in Tallahassee14.5 miles to city centerZoos and Aquariums, Parks and GardensTYPE2 hours to Half DayTIME TO SPEND14.5 miles to city centerZoos and Aquariums, Parks and GardensTYPE2 hours to Half DayTIME TO SPEND

 The freshwater at Edward Ball Wakulla Springs State Park is so clear in some parts that you can see some 100 feet below you (hence, the site's glass-bottom boat tours).
 On dry land, you'll find that plenty of wild turkeys, white-tailed deer and American alligators call the park home.
 In a nutshell, there's plenty to see, do and experience at this 6,000-acre wildlife sanctuary, as seen from three nature trails or while exploring the jungle-like waterways.

 The Knott House Museum has a historic distinction.
 On May 20, 1865, Brig.
 Gen. Edward McCook read the Emancipation Proclamation on the steps of this home (which served as the temporary headquarters of the Union Army).
 This day marked the newfound freedom of Florida Panhandle's slaves, an important day in state history.
 The home's ownership eventually passed from state physicians to Florida Supreme Court judges until it was acquired by its namesake, politician William Knott, and his wife, Luella, in 1928.
-During tours you'll see this Park Avenue property much as the Knotts left it and learn all about the home's significance in Panhandle and Civil War history.
+During tours you'll see this Park Avenue property much as the Knotts left it and learn all about the home's significance in Florida Panhandle and Civil War history.